New beds open as Priory Hospital Chelmsford gets £3m expansion

 "Positive patient outcomes are at the very heart of the services we offer at our specialist hospital - and the more patients we see, the more people we can help in their journey towards a strong recovery."

-The Priory offers tailored treatment programmes for individuals suffering with depression, based on a patient's medical history and personal experiences.
-There are a number of specialist Consultant Psychiatrists who oversee the treatment, which may include a combination of both medication and psychological therapies.
+Priory offers tailored treatment programmes for individuals suffering with depression, based on a patient's medical history and personal experiences.
+There are a number of specialist consultant psychiatrists who oversee the treatment, which may include a combination of both medication and psychological therapies.
 There is the option for receiving treatment on an inpatient basis if the severity, risk or personal choice is to do so.